0xb0b1/0xb0b1/README.md

 ## ➤ Hi there 👋, I'm Paulo

-Front-End developer | Software engineer
+Front-End Developer | Software engineer

 ## ➤ About me